vtex-apps/store-theme/README.md

 # Dreamstore
-The default VTEX Render store template
+Default store of VTEX IO platform.

 ### Dependencies
 All apps that you see in Dreamstore are open source too.
 Production ready, you can found those apps in this GitHub organization.